cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 ## Locked Out of Your Account

-If you make several unsuccessful attempts to sign in, we’ll temporarily lock your account.
+If you make several unsuccessful attempts to sign in, we'll temporarily lock your account.

 To unlock your account, follow the instructions in the email that you receive.
 If you still can't sign in, contact us at support@cobalt.io.

 ## Account Was Compromised

 If you believe your account was compromised, reach out to {{% csm-support %}}.
-We'll open an investigation.
+We'll open an investigation. {{% compromised-account-action %}}

 If you have access to your Cobalt account, do the following: